quicwg/base-drafts/draft-ietf-quic-transport.md

 A Retry packet (shown in {{retry-format}}) only uses the invariant portion of the long packet header {{QUIC-INVARIANTS}}; that is, the fields up to and including the Destination and Source Connection ID fields.
-The Payload of a Retry packet is not protected.
+A Retry packet does not contain any protected fields.
 Like Version Negotiation, a Retry packet contains the long header including the connection IDs, but omits the Length, Packet Number, and Payload fields.
 These are replaced with: